 When you download it, you’ll also be asked if you want to subscribe to this blog as well where you can receive the latest updates.
-If you do wish to keep in touch, please check the consent box.
-That way you won’t miss any updates or news when this graphic novel Bible of Luke’s Gospel becomes available.
+I plan to create more of these traceable sheets in the future, so if you want me to let you know when they’re available, make sure to keep in touch and check the consent box.

 You won’t receive any spam and you can unsubscribe at any time.

 Finally, please share if you found this article useful.